bucketshop69/bs_lp/README.md

 ## 🔐 Security Considerations

+The application implements the following security measures:

-- Never share your private keys
+- Wallet private keys are encrypted using AES-256-GCM before storage
-- Use environment variables for sensitive data
+- Sensitive configuration like encryption keys are managed through environment variables
-- Implement proper error handling
-- Regular security audits
-- Backup your database regularly
+- SQLite database stores user and wallet information persistently

+For optimal security when using this application, we recommend:
+- Using a dedicated wallet with limited funds for automated trading
+- Monitoring the Telegram notifications for any unusual activity
+- Setting appropriate trading limits within your risk tolerance

+### Wallet Implementation

+The wallet system works as follows:
+- When a user first starts the bot, a new Solana wallet is generated
+- The wallet's private key is encrypted before being stored in the database
+- On subsequent starts, the application retrieves and decrypts the existing wallet
+- This ensures your funds remain accessible across application restarts

-## 🤝 Contributing
+## 📝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.